Brottweiler/Castle-Siege/README.md

 ### Destroy the Monument

-Another idea would be to make it a monument map where you have to break open the core, like on **A Watery Grave** and simply destroy the block inside.
+Another idea would be to make it a **Destroy the Monument** map where you have to break open the core, like on **A Watery Grave**, and simply destroy the block inside.
 In this case the chest with the music disc could be replaced with an enchanting table.

 ## Todo